OPERIONX/operionx-anomaly-guardians/README.md

 - **AI SCAVENGER™** — Identifies human predators by pattern
 - **CHECKPOINT CHARLIE™** — Gateway alert system for forced entry or kidnapping

+Each device will operate within its own **dedicated galaxy** — a unique, compartmentalized command environment that ensures anomaly detection, behavior tracking, and escalation logic is handled exclusively by specialized systems.

 ---

 **WHY OPERIONX IS UNTOUCHABLE**